 There are certain things we're asking students to do that require deep and hard thought, and are not in and of themselves exciting in the short term.

 He describes the university as a place where students should come to face and overcome boredom together — to ask questions and dive deeper.
 "With the intellectual process at a university," he says, "you find a community of other people who are struggling with the same problem, and you can talk to them."

 Encouraging students to communicate with one another as a community of learning is important to Tim, especially considering lower attendance, short-term attention problems, and increased distractions at school.
 And one strategy he believes helps achieve this is flexible learning spaces.
 "We can change the physical parameters to align with the specific learning goals of that day," he says, describing classrooms where chairs and desks are not fixed to the floor and can instead be moved into pods to support break out groups and hands on activities.

 Ultimately, what matters to Tim is that real learning occurs.
-"Technology needs to be in support of the learning," he says, "instead of the learning chasing the technology."
+"Technology needs to be in support of the learning, instead of the learning chasing the technology."

-- Improve attendance by limiting online material and including in-class activities.
+- Improve attendance by limiting online-only material and including in-class activities.

 - Facilitate conversation and engagement through teaching in flexible learning spaces.

 - Build and support a community of learning by encouraging students to engage with one another out of class.

 - Use only necessary technology to support all of these outcomes.